Will-ALVIDI/cppStartingKit/README.md

 This guide covers the management of this package with Sublime Text 3 under Windows.
 Things are pretty much the same depending on your version of Sublime Text and your operating system but a quick search with Internet should give you the answers.

-The informations provided in this guide should help you to understand the core of the syntax definition and how globally things work inside Sublime Text.
+The informations provided in this guide should help you to understand the core of the syntax definition provided by **C++ Starting Kit**and how globally things work inside Sublime Text.

 # Install the package